QuaCaTeam/quaca/paper/paper.md

 - A library implementing several important quantities used in light-matter interaction
 - Two ready-to-use executables:
-  1) calculation of the noncontact friction
+  1) calculation of the friction force
   2) calculation of the decay rate
-- Use of the integration routine cquad [@galassi2019] to handle the integrals
+- Use of the integration routine cquad [@galassi2019]
 - Support for parallelization with OpenMP
 - Extensive unit and integration tests
 - Use of modern C++